-• New development in this area should seek to provide safe pedestrian connections where opportunities exist.
+New development in this area should seek to provide safe pedestrian connections where opportunities exist.

-- The intent of new development is to ensure a high quality and climate change resilient landscaping (including tree lined paths or sidewalks, landscaped rest areas, adequate lighting, visually pleasing shrubs and groundcover), along pedestrian and bicycling connections through this area. - Provide well maintained planted vegetated buffers that include trees, shrubs and groundcover plants between noncompatible uses.
+- The intent of new development is to ensure a high quality and climate change resilient landscaping (including tree lined paths or sidewalks, landscaped rest areas, adequate lighting, visually pleasing shrubs and groundcover), along pedestrian and bicycling connections through this area. - Provide well maintained planted vegetated buffers that include trees, shrubs and groundcover plants between noncompatible uses. - Incorporate public art or decorative, or colourful materials and signage through the area that enhances wayfinding and is pedestrian friendly.